-A moist and chocolatey keto mug cake made with coconut flour.
-Enjoy this cake straight out of the mug or transfer onto a plate and smother it with sugar free chocolate sauce!
+You are going to love this moist keto chocolate mug cake made with coconut flour.
+Enjoy it straight out of the mug or transfer onto a plate and smother it with sugar free chocolate sauce!
 Low carb and gluten free.

 After making this rather delicious sugar free lemon mug cake, I decided I needed a chocolate counterpart.
 Firstly, because mug cakes are my new passion, and secondly, because chocolate is one of my oldest, dearest friends.

 I used the recipe for the lemon mug cake as a starting point and began to experiment, swapping out lemon juice with cream and almond flour with coconut flour.
 A bit of vanilla extract here, another teaspoonful of cacao powder there - and after five attempts this chocolatey beauty was born!